chrisalexander/blog/_posts/2009/2009-08-03-banksy-vs-bristol-museum.md

 categories: life
 ---

-Last Saturday, a crew from Reading made the 2-hour excursion to central Bristol to visit the [Banksy ](http://www.banksy.co.uk/)vs Brisol Museum exhibition.
+Last Saturday, a crew from Reading made the 2-hour excursion to central Bristol to visit the [Banksy ](http://www.banksy.co.uk/)vs [Bristol Museum](http://web.archive.org/web/20110805203716/http://www.bristol.gov.uk/ccm/navigation/leisure-and-culture/museums-and-galleries/) exhibition.
 It [promised to be](/on-engineering/life/announcing-the-rdgtweetup-great-expedition/) very good and we were all very excited about it!

 Once we arrived there was the predictably long queue - almost exactly 2 hours of waiting in on-and-off drizzle, in fact.